-Co-author Thomas Bury, a University of Waterloo math professor, said, “Our socio-climate model indicates that an increase in social media and other campaigns to raise awareness, such as climate marches and international reports, should ideally be followed by governmental and other incentives to reduce carbon emissions.”
+Lead author Thomas Bury, a University of Waterloo graduate student, said, “Our socio-climate model indicates that an increase in social media and other campaigns to raise awareness, such as climate marches and international reports, should ideally be followed by governmental and other incentives to reduce carbon emissions,” in a press release issued by the journal.

 Anand said the team’s simulation also highlights the need to consider climate actions and outcomes as far as five decades from now.
-“If humans only think about the impacts of their behaviour on today, we will never achieve the 1.5-degree target.
+“If humans only think about the impacts of their behaviour on today or even tomorrow, we will never achieve the 1.5-degree target.
 As a society, we need to get used to thinking 50 years into the future with climate change.”

 The model also found that social variables are far more important than geophysical factors -- soil or plant respiration, surface heat reflectivity -- for meeting IPCC warming limits.
 That result was not unexpected, said Anand, but “it was surprising to see it captured so clearly and unequivocally.”

-Referring to human interactions, from word of mouth to social and traditional media, she added, “By looking at unique aspects of humans, maybe we can tap into these aspects to lead to really powerful and dramatic and widespread change.”
+Referring to human interactions, from word of mouth to social and traditional media, she added, “By looking at unique aspects of humans, maybe we can tap into these aspects to lead to the dramatic and widespread change that is urgently needed.”